kentjliu/acml-hw-3/README.md

 ## Training and Inference Components
 As per the description, I have a simple training program for a CNN, a docker file, and a training job yaml file.

+## Frontend and Application
+With the help of AI, I was able to create a simple frontend which uses the served model.